lhcb/first-analysis-steps/12-add-tupletools.md

 dtt.Decay = '[D*(2010)+ -> (D0 -> K- pi+) pi+]CC'
 ```

-means that the configured `TupleTools` will only run on the head of the decay chain, that is, the D\*.
+means that the configured `TupleTools` will only run on the head of the decay chain, that is, the `D*`.
 In order to select the particles for which we want the information stored, we need to mark them with a `^` symbol in the decay descriptor.
-For example, if we want to fill the information of the D0 and all its children, we would modify the `dtt` to look like this:
+For example, if we want to fill the information of the `D0` and its children, as well as the soft `pi+`, we would modify the above line to look like this:

 ```python
 dtt.Decay = '[D*(2010)+ -> ^(D0 -> ^K- ^pi+) ^pi+]CC'